moevm/nosql2018-github_stats/README.md

 ### Usage examples:

-*Statistics of commits frequncy by course*
+*Statistics of commits frequency by course*
 ![](images/commits_frequency_by_course.png)

-*Statistics of pull requests frequncy by course*
+*Statistics of pull requests frequency by course*
 ![](images/pull_requests_frequency_by_course.png)

-*Statistics of issues frequncy by course*
+*Statistics of issues frequency by course*
 ![](images/issues_frequency_by_course.png)

 *Statistics of contributors by course presented in bar chart*